-In Round One of the surveys, CSR surveyed residents of elderly/disabled developments (c.
-667) in three groups in the Fall of 2016, 2017 and 2018.
-CSR surveyed residents of family units (c.
-705 and c.
-200 developments) in the Spring of 2016.
-(Note: there are many more c.
-667 units, so they were broken down into three groups).
+In Round One of the surveys, CSR surveyed residents of elderly/disabled units (c.667) in three groups in the Fall of 2016, 2017 and 2018.
+CSR surveyed residents of family units (c.705 and c.200) in the Spring of 2016.
+(Note: there are many more c.667 units, so they were broken down into three groups).

-Notes re: Round One Surveys
+Notes on Round One Surveys

 - 1. In previous publications of this survey data, if there were at least twenty responses from residents of an authority's c.667 units or from their c.200/705 units, then there is a separate report for that program. - 2.
+We originally combined data from c.667 and c.200/705 units for some LHAs with limited family data.
 However, to be consistent with the new Round Two methodology described below, we recalculated the Round One data using the new methodology.
-Since we no longer combine c.667 results with c.200/705 results, a number of LHAs no longer have a report for their c.200/705 units, given the small data set for those units.
+Since we no longer combine results from the different programs several LHAs no longer have a report for their c.200/705 units given the small data set for those units.